lukaskollmer/objc/docs/blocks.md

 When creating a block, you need to explicitly declare the type encoding of the block's return value and all its parameters.
 The `objc` module will use this information to automatically convert values to the expected type.

 **Note**
-When a block takes an Objective-C object as its parameter, you'll need to manually wrap that object in an `objc.Proxy`.
+1. When a block takes an Objective-C object as its parameter, you'll need to manually wrap that object in an `objc.Proxy`.
+2. This currently only supports blocks that are executed on the main thread

 <br>